HITECHCRIME/HC_SG267_Skrim/README.md

-truce for the single-minded brother hauls don't you know i open doors so often for the blinded ones you'll be careless till you see the what is what and yet the secrets can make you rush like a fool
+truce for the single-minded brother hauls don't you know i open doors so often for the blinded ones scared you'll be careless till you see the what is what and yet the secrets can make you rush like a fool

 too fast too fast makes you trip slow down slow down your only drip